-For $350, the Magma 10 is actually a great value when compared to other burly lightweight sleeping bags offering the same temperature rating.
+For $350, the Magma 15 is actually perhaps the best value backpacking sleeping bag when compared to other burly ultralight sleeping bags offering the same temperature rating.
 It’s a solid buy for those looking for a more serious lightweight sleeping bag to take backpacking.

 Best Women’s Sleeping Bag

 REI’s Joule 21 is consistently rated one of the best women’s sleeping bags for its comfort, warmth, and durability.